AztecProtocol/aztec-connect-bridges/specs/bridges/convex/readme.md

 The advantage of staking on Convex Finance over Curve Finance is that the user earns boosted CRV rewards right away and can withdraw the staked tokens any time.
 On top of this, the user earns CVX (Convex tokens) and at some pools even additional rewards.

+Bridge can interact with 10 selected Convex pools.
+These pools were determined based on ability of supported Aztec assets to interact with Curve pools and thus earning Curve LP tokens and the pool significance (metric TVL).

 ## What protocol(s) does the bridge interact with ?

 The bridge interacts with two protocols.
 Primarily with Convex Finance that operates with the given Curve LP tokens on Curve.